anucvml/vidat/README.md

 `http://localhost?token=123456`.

 Note that the submission url needs to be URL encoded.
-See `tool/backend` for a simple exmaple of developing a backend server.
+See `tool/backend` for a simple example of developing a backend server.

 ## Development